japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalog.md

 It is intended for testing or exploration purposes only and therefore should not be used in production.
 |===

-The <<implementations, concrete>> `ExternalCatalog` is chosen using link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[Builder.enableHiveSupport] that enables the Hive support (and sets link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property to <<hive, hive>> when the Hive classes are available).
+The <<implementations, concrete>> `ExternalCatalog` is chosen using link:SparkSession-Builder.md#enableHiveSupport[Builder.enableHiveSupport] that enables the Hive support (and sets link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property to <<hive, hive>> when the Hive classes are available).

 [source, scala]
 ----